 Each full-time faculty member submits annually a Faculty Personnel Form to the Chair and to the Provost.
 The Chair makes use of these forms, along with other data such as teaching evaluations, course syllabi, and scholarly work, to conduct an annual review and to make recommendations regarding reappointment and salary by May 15.

 Comprehensive third-year reviews are mandated in the Academic Code (Section V) for Assistant Professors, Assistant Professors of Professional Practice, Associates, and Lecturers.
 See Appendices D and E for the "Procedures for the Third Year Review of Assistant Professors" and "Guidelines on Methods of Teaching Evaluation for Tenure."

 Senior Off-Ladder Faculty include those appointed to, or promoted to, the titles of Senior Lecturer, Senior Associate, Associate Professor of Professional Practice, and Professor of Professional Practice.
-Their appointments, promotions and subsequent reviews are governed by provisions in the Barnard College Code of Academic Freedom and Tenure.
+Their appointments, promotions and subsequent reviews are governed by provisions in the Barnard College Academic Code.
 They serve as officers of instruction for their specialized expertise and superior competence in teaching, and are accorded full membership in the Faculty of Barnard College with its attendant duties, service obligations, and benefits.

 Decisions on re-appointments of senior off-ladder faculty are based on establishment of a continuing department and College need for the specialized expertise and functions associated with the position, followed by a review evaluating the individual’s performance with particular reference to the quality of teaching and service.
 Appendix I for the "Procedures for Review of Senior Off-Ladder Faculty (including the Professor of Practice Ranks)"

 A full-time Associate or Lecturer is reviewed for promotion by the department no later than the seventh year of full-time service.
 (Academic Code, Section III) Tenured Associate Professors indicate when they wish to be considered for promotion to the rank of Professor, usually not until they have been in rank for at least five years.
 See Appendices H and G for "Schedule and Procedures for Recommending Internal Promotions to the ATP," "Internal Promotion Dossier Instructions," and "Format of Curriculum Vitae for Internal Promotion Process."

-Detailed leave information is outlined in Barnard's Code of Academic Freedom and Tenure.
+Detailed leave information is outlined in Barnard's Academic Code.

 The college offers the following leaves: